CS5008Fall2025/midterm-report-zembug/README.md

 | Dynamic Programming | $O(n)$ | $O(n)$ |

-Recursive Approach
+**Recursive Approach**

 With the recursive approach, the Big O notation is $O(2^n)$, representing exponential time.
-This can be expressed with the recurrence relation:
+We can represent the time complexity as:

 $$T(n) = T(n-1) + T(n-2) + O(1)$$